Transforming a dated website into a modern hub for information about biosimilar medicines

 MY ROLE

-In this project with Blue Water, I conducted discovery research and onboarding sessions for the rest of the team.
+In this project with Blue Water, I conducted discovery research and onboarding sessions for the rest of the team, as well as drafted a sitemap and wireframes.

 TASKS & DELIVERABLES